maxwolf621/SpringNote/Hibernate/OneToMany.md

     >> This is useful for cleaning up dependent objects (e.g. Address) that should not exist without a reference from an owner object (e.g. Employee).

-For example
+For example A Post can have many comments
 >![](https://i.imgur.com/Db6bn7z.png)
->> A Post can have many comments
-- Note that the relationship is based on the Foreign Key column (e.g., post_id) in the child table.
+- the relationship is based on the Foreign Key column (e.g., post_id) in the child table.

 ## `@OneToMany`